 Quality design on this vintage-looking product.
 Brush made from horsehair.
 Provides a naturally well-made brush.
-A sturdy product that works as well as it it looks.
+A sturdy product that works as well as it looks.
 Feels good in the hand and sweeps up well.
 Comes with a leather strap for hanging.

 This is one of the most expensive brush and pan sets on the market.

 A heavy-duty set for the price.
 It will pick up quick kitchen messes and can also help with heavier projects.
 Will take a beating.
 Great for small areas.
 Perfect for kitty litter.
 Made from a heavy plastic.
 Brush has strong bristles.
 Broom snaps into the dust pan for compact storage.

 The pan is a little narrower than others on the market, but matches well with the size of this brush.

 Pan and brush fit together for storage.
 Both brush and pan can telescope to reach high.
 Teeth on the pan help pull large pieces of debris from the brush.
 Great for picking up animal hair.
 Bristles on this brush do a good job of picking up debris on the floor.

 If space is limited, keep in mind this brush and pan will not reduce smaller than 35" for storage.